confluentinc/examples/ccloud/docs/index.rst

 Overview
 ========

 This Confluent Cloud demo is the automated cloud version of the `KSQL Tutorial <https://docs.confluent.io/current/ksql/docs/tutorials/basics-local.html#create-a-stream-and-table>`__ , whereby KSQL streaming runs on your Confluent Cloud cluster.
 You can monitor the KSQL stream in Confluent Control Center.
-Note that there will not be any details on the System Health pages about brokers or topics because Confluent Cloud does not provide the Confluent Metrics Reporter instrumentation outside of the Confluent Cloud.

 This demo also showcases the Confluent Replicator executable for self-hosted Confluent to Confluent Cloud.
 This can be used for Disaster Recovery or other scenarios.
 In this case, Replicator is used to bootstrap the KSQL stream processing input Kafka topics `users` and `pageviews`.